sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 is expected to show respect and courtesy to other community members at all times.

-The sktime community council, and all project members, are dedicated to a **harassment-free experience for everyone**, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race,
+The sktime Community Council, and all project members, are dedicated to a **harassment-free experience for everyone**, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race,